prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 * Silence alerts
 * Route and send grouped notifications via providers (PagerDuty, OpsGenie, ...)

-Prometheus' configuration also includes "rule files", which contain the [alerting rules][alerting-rules].
+Prometheus' configuration also includes "rule files", which contain the [alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).
 When an alerting rule triggers it fires that alert against *all* Alertmanager instances, on *every* rule evaluation interval.
 The Alertmanager instances communicate to each other which notifications have already been sent out.
-For more information on this system design, see the [High Availability scheme description][ha-scheme].
+For more information on this system design, see the [High Availability scheme description](../high-availability.md).

 The Prometheus Operator also introduces an AlertmanagerConfig resource, which allows users to declaratively describe Alertmanager configurations.
 The AlertmanagerConfig resource is currently v1alpha1, testing and feedback are welcome.